yafred/asn1-playground/README.md

   * Install a Java 11+ JDK (we need java and javac)
   * Download the jars from [latest asn1-tool release](https://github.com/yafred/asn1-tool/releases)
   * Clone this repository
-  * Create a .env file and set following properties
+  * Create a .env file at the root of the repository and set following properties

 ```
 JAVA_HOME=< where your Java JDK is installed>